OpenRefine/OpenRefine/docs/docs/manual/wikidata.md

 The best source for information about how OpenRefine works with Wikidata is [on Wikidata itself, under Tools](https://www.wikidata.org/wiki/Wikidata:Tools/OpenRefine).
 This has tutorials, guidelines on editing, and spaces for discussion and help.

+Everything true about the way OpenRefine works with Wikidata is also true about any other Wikibase.
+Anything built on the same Wikibase platform will offer a reconciliation endpoint that works the same.
+To find a Wikibase reconciliation URL,

 ## Reconciling with Wikidata

 The [Wikidata reconciliation service](reconciling) for OpenRefine [supports](https://reconciliation-api.github.io/testbench/):
 *   A large number of potential types to reconcile against
 *   Previewing and viewing entities
 *   Suggesting entities, types, and properties
-*   Augmenting your project with more information pulled from Wikidata
+*   Augmenting your project with more information pulled from Wikidata.

 You can find the documentation and further resources [here](https://wikidata.reconci.link/).